-Diplotaxis muralis Annual Wall-rocket C DD N
+Diplotaxis muralis Annual Wall-rocket N

 It is sometimes difficult to think of something original to say about another yellow crucifer.
 This one grows in waste places, quite likes the seaside and is usually glabrous (bald).
 You might even think that as its name has the word Rocket in it, that you could use it in a salad.
 Indeed I have read this recommendation: